viewi/viewi/README.md

 ## In production

-[Urlicer](https://urlicer.com) — branded short links, QR codes, team workspaces and click analytics — runs its entire frontend on Viewi: server-rendered PHP components hydrated in the browser, with no JavaScript framework.
+[Urlicer](https://urlicer.com) is branded short links, QR codes, team workspaces and click analytics.
+It runs its entire frontend on Viewi: server-rendered PHP components hydrated in the browser, with no JavaScript framework.
 Built and maintained by Viewi's author.